openSUSE/sdbootutil/README.md

-PoC tool to show available kernels, snapshots and bootloader entries in an attempt to manage the combinatorial mess.
+Tool to manage systemd-boot.
+Can install systemd-boot itself and install kernels into the ESP.
+Allows to interactively explore kernels, snapshots and boot loader entries.

 ![screenshot1.png](images/screenshot1.png)
 ![screenshot2.png](images/screenshot2.png)